zmkfirmware/zmk/docs/docs/config/index.md

 CONFIG_EC11_TRIGGER_GLOBAL_THREAD=y
 ```

+Files ending with `_defconfig` use the same syntax as `.conf` files.
+They set the default configuration for the hardware, which is then overridden by anything in a `.conf` file.

 The list of available settings is determined by various files in ZMK whose names start with `Kconfig`.
-Files ending with `_defconfig` use the same syntax, but are intended for setting configuration specific to the hardware which users typically won't need to change.
 Note that options are _not_ prefixed with `CONFIG_` in these files.

 See [Zephyr's Kconfig documentation](https://docs.zephyrproject.org/3.5.0/build/kconfig/index.html) for more details on Kconfig files.